You can reassure your employees: they are properly protected in case of an epidemic or pandemic. And not just by their hospitalisation insurance.

 The Belgian federal government further wishes to sensitise travellers to the fact that new COVID-19 outbreaks abroad can significantly impact their travel plans, and that repatriation cannot be guaranteed if commercial flights are cancelled or borders closed.

 At the current time, code red means that travel to a country with this colour code is strongly discouraged by the Belgian federal government, or that the authorities of the country in question prohibit non-essential travel from Belgium or impose restrictions (testing, quarantine, etc.).

 HOSPITALISATION – LIFE/DEATH – GUARANTEED INCOME - What happens to my insurance cover(s) if my staff member is temporarily unemployed as a result of the coronavirus crisis?

 In the event of a temporary layoff, your staff member's employment contract will be suspended.
 Under normal circumstances, as an employer, you must report the temporary unemployment to AG, and premium payments will then cease.

 But circumstances these days can hardly be considered normal.
 That's why you don't need to inform us if you have temporarily had to lay staff members off in the wake of the coronavirus (COVID-19) outbreak.
-This means that your staff members will remain enrolled in the insurances (supplementary pension/hospitalisation/outpatient care/guaranteed income/waiver of premiums) that you have taken out for them, and that the covers provided will remain intact.
-Premium payments will continue as planned.
-However, as an employer we are enabling you to defer your premium payments for the staff members concerned until 30 September 2020.
+This means that your staff members will remain enrolled in the insurances (supplementary pension/hospitalisation/outpatient care/guaranteed income/waiver of premiums) that you have taken out for them, and that the covers provided will remain intact until 30 June 2021.